d3netxer/virtual-mapgive-course/tutorial-osm-in-qgis.md

 Save your new hospital layer and submit to instructor along with answers to the following questions.

-How many hospitals did your find?
+How many hospitals did you find?
 Do you think we found all of the hospitals in OSM for Cameroon?
 If not, what else could we have done?